Alberta Jobs for Citizenship and Immigration Officers

 - 2016 NOC: UI, INS, CBP, and IRS agents (1228).

 There are one or more 2006 National Occupational Classification (NOC) groups that include this occupation in Alberta.
-Click on a NOC heading to read up on each subgroup if there are any.
+Select a NOC heading to read up on each individual NOC group if there are any.

-Having a vested interest in conducting background checks to determine admissibility, tracking down and arresting people who are thought to be breaking immigration laws, and helping people who have been deported get the documents they need to return home
+Concern for analyzing data to determine admissibility; for finding and arresting people thought to be breaking immigration laws; and for helping deportees get the travel documents they need to return home

 DIRECTIVEHaving a vested interest in deciding who gets to be a resident alien, who gets admitted, and who gets detained and deported